-3.2 Evolution of Ken-Lola into a Subtropical Storm
+b.
+Evolution of Ken-Lola into a subtropical storm

-Fig. 6 shows the evolution of the location of the 1000 hPa (red) and 200 hPa (blue) height minima with respect to the midpoint between them, following the procedures of Holland and Lander (1993).
-The plot covers from 1200 UTC 29 July to 0000 UTC 1 August, every 6 hours.
-Because range rings represent the distance from the midpoint, the actual distance between the 1000 and 200 hPa lows is double the range ring value.
+Figure 6 shows the evolution of the location of the 1000-hPa (red) and 200-hPa (blue) height minima with respect to the midpoint between them, following the procedures of Holland and Lander (1993).
+The plot covers from 1200 UTC 29 July to 0000 UTC 1 August, every 6h.
+Because range rings represent the distance from the midpoint, the actual distance between the 1000- and 200-hPa lows is double the range ring value.
 On 29 July, TS Ken approached the upper low.
 On 30 July TS Ken moved northward around the gyre as the upper low moved westward.
 On 31 July, the storm and the upper low became tightly coupled and approached one another, consistent with Fig. 4.
 It was on this day that Ken-Lola began to take on subtropical characteristics.
-Fig. 7 shows six-hourly 500 hPa temperature and wind on 31 July.
-The evolution of the fishhook pattern in the clouds was tied directly to the temperature advection pattern as the warm advection region propagated completely around the tropical storm over 24 h.
-Using the
+Figure 7 shows 6-hourly 500-hPa temperature and wind on 31 July.
+The evolution of the fishhook pattern in the clouds was tied directly to the temperature advection pattern as the warm-advection region propagated completely around the tropical storm over 24 h.
+Using the NHC definition of subtropical storms given in section 2b, several subtropical characteristics of Ken-Lola were apparent: a closed circulation with tropical storm-force winds about a well-defined center (Figs. 1i-l); moderate to and winds.

-NHC definition of subtropical storms given in Section 2.2, several subtropical characteristics of Ken-Lola were apparent: a closed circulation with tropical-storm force winds about a well-defined center (Fig. 1i-1); moderate to deep convection near the center, but no central dense overcast; a baroclinic structure, with temperature gradients in the midtroposphere that are consistent with the cloud asymmetry (Fig. 7); and an upper low close to the center (Fig. 4c), unlike ordinary tropical cyclones that contain upper tropospheric anticyclones.
+deep convection near the center, but no central dense overcast; a baroclinic structure, with temperature gradients in the midtroposphere that are consistent with the cloud asymmetry (Fig. 7); and an upper low close to the center (Fig. 4c), unlike ordinary tropical cyclones that contain upper-tropospheric anticyclones.
 As of this writing, JTWC does not formally warn on subtropical cyclones.
 There might be value in doing so, because the presence of the upper trough produced an unusual tropical cyclone track, as will be described in the following section.

-3.3 Dramatic track changes in TS Ken-Lola
+c.
+Dramatic track changes in TS Ken-Lola

-Fig. 1 showed the full track of TS Ken-Lola.
-This track contained several striking aspects: (i) the storm traveled in almost a full circle as it rotated around the gyre; (ii) on 30 July the storm moved equatorward and virtually came to a stop as the mean wind fell to nearly zero (Table 2); and (iii) the storm then turned northward and westward.
-This motion closely fits the sudden track changes of western north Pacific storms described by Carr and Elsberry (1995).
-Fig. 7 showed the reasons for the turn southward and the nearly stationary period: the storm became tightly coupled to and co-rotated with an upper low, which ended up vertically aligned.
-The upper low evolved as a result of the small-scale rotating temperature dipole in the midtroposphere produced by the motion of Ken-Lola into a strong meridional temperature gradient.
+Figure 1 showed the full track of TS Ken-Lola.
+This track contained several striking aspects: (i) the storm traveled in almost a full circle as it rotated around the gyre, (ii) on 30 July the storm moved equatorward and virtually came to a stop as the mean wind fell to nearly zero (Table 2), and (iii) the storm then turned northward and westward.
+This motion closely fits the sudden track changes of western North Pacific storms described by Carr and Elsberry (1995).
+Figure 7 showed the reasons for the turn southward and the nearly stationary period: the storm became tightly coupled to and corotated with an upper low, which ended up vertically aligned.
+The upper low evolved as a result of the smallscale rotating temperature dipole in the midtroposphere produced by the motion of Ken-Lola into a strong meridional temperature gradient.